Kent Keith has been focused on helping people find personal meaning since

 Dr. Keith's is the author of nine books.
 His most recent publications are The Case for Servant Leadership (Greenleaf Center for Servant Leadership, 2008); Have Faith Anyway: The Vision of Habakkuk for Our Times (Jossey-Bass, 2008); Servant Leadership in the Boardroom: Fulfilling the Public Trust (Greenleaf Center, 2011), and Morality and Morale: A Business Tale (Terrace Press, 2012).

-Dr. Keith is the CEO of the Greenleaf Centre for Servant Leadership (Asia).
+Dr. Keith is the President of Pacific Rim Christian University.
 He can be contacted at firstname.lastname@example.org.

 top of the page